NehaNusrat/RMSTU-Hospital-Management-System/README.md

-# Hospital Management System
+# RMSTU Hospital Management System

-Hospital Management System using MongoDb, Express and React
+RMSTU Hospital Management System using MongoDb, Express and React

 # Need to  work on